 Retention tab: Configure Retention Policy #

 3CX Voicemail Manager can be configured to automatically delete old voicemails, thus helping to conserve disk space.
-It can also automatically convert voicemails to MP3 format and save the voicemails at an alternate location (for example: external USB or Network Attached Storage NAS device).
+It can also automatically convert voicemails to MP3 format and save the voicemails at an alternate location (for example an external USB or Network Attached Storage NAS device).
 You can also have voicemails deleted after emailing the voicemail.

 Delete Policy #

-- Check Delete voicemail after sending email check box to instruct the 3CX Voicemail Manager to delete the voicemail after emailing the voicemail as an attachment.
+- Check the Delete voicemail after sending email check box to instruct the 3CX Voicemail Manager to delete the voicemail after emailing the voicemail as an attachment.